-Girls in STEM - Snow Science
+Girls in STEM - Snow and Avalanche Science

-Keystone Science School’s Girls in STEM: Snow Science focuses on addressing challenges experienced by women interested in pursuing STEM-specific education and careers.
+Keystone Science School’s Girls in STEM: Snow and Avalanche Science focuses on addressing challenges experienced by women interested in pursuing STEM-specific education and careers.
 Specifically, participants will learn about snow science and avalanche mitigation in alpine environments while directly taking scientific measurements with experts in the field.

 Over the three-day program, participants will learn how to measure snowpack stability, snow water equivalent, as well as how to use avalanche beacons.
 Additionally, students will have the opportunity to cross country ski and meet avalanche dogs.
 As participants gain hands-on experience with using the Design Thinking Process, they will have the opportunity to hear from women working in ski patrol and avalanche safety and learn about the barriers they have faced as women and how they have overcome those challenges.